XGHeaven/alinode-docker/README.md

 ## Build

-Run `rake build_dockerfile`.
+Run `rake build_dockerfile & rake build_all`.
 Take a coffee, auto build in cloud.